giovincenti/greenbasement/README.md

 # Green Basement

-We will release the current source code in a few days.
-In the meantime, please check the publications that are associated with this project.
+The following publications are associated with this project:

 Giovanni Vincenti and Wolf T. Pecher.
 2020.
 Merging Sustainability and Technology in the Classroom: An Experience Report.
 In Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE ’20).
 Association for Computing Machinery, New York, NY, USA, 448–453.
 DOI:https://doi.org/10.1145/3328778.3366899